jshimandle/jshimandle.github.io/_projects/medical-delivery-drone.md

 ---
 title: "Medical Delivery Drone"
-subtitle: "Designing a compliant, low-cost gripper using silicone casting and FDM molds"
+subtitle: "Developed a fixed-wing, VTOL capable drone, for the reliable delivery of 2.5 kg of medical supplies to rural clinics in the mountains of Nepal"
-description: "A 3-finger soft robotic gripper fabricated from shore-20 silicone, driven by a compact pneumatic system.
-Capable of gripping irregular objects up to 400g."
+description: "Fixed-wing, VTOL capable drones for delivery of up to 2.5 kg of medical supplies to clinics in rural mountain communities."
 category: mechanical
-date: 2024-05-01
+date: 2024-08-01
 featured: true
 status: Completed